jerefrer/TibetanOCR/README.md

    2. On Windows: `process_images.bat`
 3. Wait until the script finishes
 4. Enter the `images` folder
-5. Open the `output.odt` file
+5. See the result in the `output.odt` file (or `.txt` if you don't have LibreOffice)

-/!\ Remember to make a copy of `output.odt` or move it somewhere else because
-    it will be overriden the next time you use this tool!
+⚠️ Don't work directly on `output.odt` but move or copy it somewhere else because it will be overriden the next time you use this tool!

 ## Processing a PDF